apache/incubator-streampark-website/docs/connector/1-kafka.md

     strategy: WatermarkStrategy[KafkaRecord[T]] = null
 ): DataStream[KafkaRecord[T]]
 ```

-The specific description of the parameters are as follows
+The specific description of the parameters are as follows:

 | Parameter Name           | Parameter Type                 | Description                           | Default                              |
 |:---------------|:----------------------|:--------------------------------------|:-------------------------------------|